OrchardCMS/OrchardDoc/Documentation/Orchard-1-8-Release-Notes.markdown

 ### Upgrading from Orchard 1.7.1 and earlier

-Please follow the upgrade instruction from this document : https://github.com/OrchardCMS/OrchardDoc/blob/1.8/Documentation/Orchard-1-7-2-Release-Notes.markdown
+Please follow the upgrade instruction from this document: <https://github.com/OrchardCMS/OrchardDoc/blob/1.8/Documentation/Orchard-1-7-2-Release-Notes.markdown>

 Then proceed with the upgrade steps from 1.7.2.